Health resources

 Regional health authorities in Manitoba:

-Family Doctor Finder: Get help to connect you with a family doctor or nurse practitioner in your area.
+Family Doctor Finder: Find help connecting with a family doctor or nurse practitioner in your area.
 Call 204.786.7111 or toll-free 1.866.690.8260.

-Manitoba Pharmacare Program (If you have questions about Pharmacare related toy our Manitoba Blue Cross plan, visit our FAQs or contact our office.
+Manitoba Pharmacare Program (If you have questions about Pharmacare related to your Manitoba Blue Cross plan, visit our FAQs or contact our office.

-Health Links: Get 24/7 health information over the phone from nurses in Manitoba.
-Call 204.788.8200 or toll-free 1.888.315.9257
+Health Links-Info Santé: Get 24/7 non-emergency health information over the phone from nurses in Manitoba.
+Call 204.788.8200 or toll-free 1.888.315.9257.

 Where to go for care: Find the health care service to best support you and your concerns.